Bible verses about tithing teach us how to give our tithes and why it matters to our Christian faith.

 “Woe unto you, scribes and Pharisees, hypocrites! for ye pay tithe of mint and anise and cummin, and have omitted the weightier matters of the law, judgment, mercy, and faith: these ought ye to have done, and not to leave the other undone.“

-The Bible teaches us that giving of tithes and offerings is not to be used for show.
+The Bible teaches us that giving tithes and offerings is not to be used for show.
 When we receive praises from publicly giving tithes and alms, our heavenly reward is forfeited.
-The praises we received become the reward itself.
+The praises we receive become the reward itself.

 The Lord Jesus taught His disciples by setting the poor widow as an example of a cheerful giver.
-Since tithing is measured in percentage, giving 100% of a penny is ultimately bigger than 10% of the gold and silver that the rich people threw.
+Since tithing is measured in percentage, giving 100% of a penny is ultimately more significant than 10% of the gold and silver that the rich people threw.

 Bible verses about tithing when you can

 Why should Christians tithe when they can?
-There are Bible verses about tithing found both in the Old Testament and the New Testament about this.
+There are Bible verses about tithing found both in the Old Testament and the New Testament.

 “Give, and it shall be given unto you; good measure, pressed down, and shaken together, and running over, shall men give into your bosom.
 For with the same measure that ye mete withal, it shall be measured to you again.”

-In St. Luke’s verses, he tells us that the tithes and offerings we give will return to us in full and overflowing measure.
+In St. Luke’s verses, he tells us that our tithes and offerings will return to us in full and overflowing measure.

 “But godliness with contentment is great gain.
 For we brought nothing into this world, and it is certain we can carry nothing out.
 And having food and raiment let us be therewith content.“

 This verse is a beautiful reminder that we came to the world naked and shall leave naked.
-And so we must refrain attachment from earthly possessions.
+And so we must refrain from attachment to earthly possessions.
 Instead, we must aim for divine wealth.

 Why Does Tithing Matter?

-How much we give and our intentions in giving reveal the size of our faith.
-Holding back from giving shows that we do not trust that God will provide for our needs.
+How much we give and our intentions in giving reveal the size of our faith, and holding back from giving shows that we do not trust that God will provide for our needs.
 Thus, we keep a portion for ourselves.

-When the people of Israel gave abundantly the tithe of everything, it reflected how big their faith is.
+When the people of Israel gave abundantly the tithe of everything, it reflected how big their faith was.
 Tithing is rightfully giving back to the One who has given us everything that we own.
-Without God’s providence, we would have to earn and work hard even just for our place on earth.
+Without God’s providence, we would have to earn and work hard, even just for our place on earth.

 But tithing is not restricted to giving to the church alone.
 Giving to charities, to the poor and needy, and helping strangers also count as tithing.